Particle1904/DatasetHelpers/README.md

 The Dataset Processor Tools is licensed under the MIT License.
 See the LICENSE file for more information.

 ## Acknowledgements
-The Dataset Processor Tools use the pre-trained model [WD 1.4 SwinV2 Tagger V2 by SmilingWolf](https://huggingface.co/SmilingWolf/wd-v1-4-swinv2-tagger-v2), the pre-trained model [YoloV4](https://github.com/AlexeyAB/darknet) and is built with .NET MAUI 7.0, an open-source and cross-platform UI framework for building native applications.
+The Dataset Processor Tools use the pre-trained model [WD 1.4 SwinV2 Tagger V2 by SmilingWolf](https://huggingface.co/SmilingWolf/wd-v1-4-swinv2-tagger-v2), the pre-trained model [YoloV4](https://github.com/AlexeyAB/darknet) and is built with [Avalonia](https://avaloniaui.net), an open-source and cross-platform UI framework for building native applications.